A Sweatshop in a Red Room

 ~ 'Sri Lanka Quietly Fades' by Christine Shamista

-Following a powerful first collaboration with Speaking to the Suburbs – Writing from the West, Red Room Poetry and Sweatshop: Western Sydney Literacy Movement come together again in 2019 for A Sweatshop in a Red Room.
+Following our first collaboration with Speaking to the Suburbs – Writing from the West, Red Room Poetry and Sweatshop: Western Sydney Literacy Movement came together again in 2019 for A Sweatshop in a Red Room.

 Recognising the deeply personal, yet universal, journey of mapping one's identity, Red Room Poetry is proud to elevate the stories of a diverse range of voices through the bridging medium of poetry.